ObserveRTC/client-monitor-js/README.md

 #### Track Score Calculations

-**Track scores measure what the user perceived, not what the network did.** Freezes, low and volatile fps, dropped frames, pixelation, concealment, time-stretch and jitter-buffer delay are all measurements of damage.
+**Track scores measure what the user perceived, not what the network did.** Freezes, low and volatile fps, dropped frames, pixelation, invented speech, time-stretch and jitter-buffer delay are all measurements of damage.
 Packet loss and jitter are *causes*, they are properties of the path rather than of any one track, and they are attributed once on the peer connection — so no track penalty subtracts for them.
 A server attributing a degradation joins a track's symptoms to its peer connection's path reasons, which arrive in the same sample.

 **Inbound Audio Track Score:**

--   Based on normalized bitrate. **Packet loss is not subtracted here** — it belongs to the peer connection; what the loss *did* to the audio is measured directly as concealment and time-stretch below
+-   Based on normalized bitrate. **Packet loss is not subtracted here** — it belongs to the peer connection; what the loss *did* to the audio is measured directly as invented speech and time-stretch below
--   When the audio detectors run, their windowed, hysteresis-guarded verdicts **gate** additional penalties, and the current per-tick metric **scales** them as a normalized `0..1` ramp starting at the detector's own configured threshold:
+-   When the audio detectors run, their sustained verdicts **gate** additional penalties, and the current per-tick metric **scales** them as a normalized `0..1` ramp starting at the detector's own configured threshold:
-    -   `audio-concealment` issue active → scaled by `concealmentRate` (detector `onThreshold` → 0.10)
+    -   `invented-speech` issue active → scaled by `inventedSpeechRatio` (detector `allowedInventedRatio` → 0.10)
     -   `audio-jitter-buffer-stress` issue active → `high-jitter-buffer-delay`, scaled by `jitterBufferTargetDelayInMs` (detector `targetDelayThresholdInMs` → 500 ms)
-    -   `audio-desync` issue active → `audio-time-stretch`, scaled by `timeStretchRate` (detector `fractionalCorrectionAlertOnThreshold` → 0.3)
+    -   `audio-jitter-buffer-stress` issue active → `audio-time-stretch`, scaled by `timeStretchRate` (detector `timeStretchThreshold` → 0.3) — the same issue gates both jitter-buffer penalties, one for the depth and one for the warping
-    -   A tick where the metric dipped back under the threshold contributes no penalty even while hysteresis keeps the issue open
+    -   A tick where the metric dipped back under the threshold contributes no penalty even while the issue is still open
 -   Without the detectors the score falls back to the pure loss decay

 ```javascript